mvolkmann/blog/src/feather-weather.md

 four weather forecast views "Current", "Forecast", "Chart", and "Heat Map" which are described below.

-The app currently supports three languages: English, French, and Spanish.
+The app currently supports five languages:
+English, Chinese (Simplified), Hindi, Spanish, and French.

 When a new version of the app is available, an "Update Available" link will appear on the initial screen.